-Kelly is an experienced veterinary nurse, having worked in the industry for over 12 years.
+Kelly is an experienced veterinary nurse, having worked in the industry for over 13 years.
 Before joining the BVC team in March 2012, Kelly worked as a surgical nurse at a specialist centre.
 She has a keen interest in wildlife and rehabilitation, and has cared for a variety of orphaned and injured wildlife.
-At home, Kelly has a variety of pets including bearded dragons, a crazy galah called Trevor, chickens and Mr Tony, a handsome shihtzu cross!
+At home, Kelly has a variety of pets including a crazy Galah Trevor, chickens, Mr Tony a handsome Shihtzu cross and Magpie an energetic Devon Rex.

 Practice Manager/Veterinary Nurse